unoplatform/uno/doc/articles/getting-started-tutorial-1.md

 [Download Sample](https://github.com/nventive/Uno.QuickStart)

-In this quickstart you will learn how to:
+In this tutorial you will learn how to:

 - Add the Uno Project Templates to Visual Studio
 - Create a new Project with Uno
 - Learn basics on Model Binding

-The quickstart walks through creating cross platform application with Uno, which enables you to see a single Issue entry.
+The tutorial walks through creating a cross platform application with Uno, which enables you to see a single Issue entry.

 ### Prerequisites